 Collard Greens: Not Just for New Year’s Day

 Conventionally grown greens are often high in pesticides and are on the Environmental Working Group’s Dirty Dozen-Plus list, so it is important to buy organic whenever possible.
-The Watsonia Farms collard greens now available from Aiken Organics are extremely fresh and tasty and I made the recipe below just last week.
+Thecollard greens now available from our local farmer’s market are extremely fresh and tasty.
+I made the recipe below recently.

 Collard greens are part of the Brassica family of vegetables, which includes broccoli, cauliflower, Brussels sprouts, kale, cabbage, turnip and mustard greens among others.
 All of these vegetables contain sulfur compounds which are excellent for liver detoxification as well as cancer prevention.